QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 ### Testing the basic workflow

-#### Make a minor change to the driver
+#### Implement say_hello

 The source control for your shell is managed under the _src_ folder.
-The generating the project template, ShellFoundry already created a driver template as well under this folder.
+The default shell project scaffolding we've just created already contains a simple example driver under this folder.

 Open the file _driver.py_ in your preferred IDE/editor.
-You'll see it already contains a driver for our shell with an example commands already in place.
-We'll soon implement our first command in this file.
-For now, lets just make sure everything is in working order by adding a simple 'hello world'.

-Remove the example 'method_one' function and replace it with the following code:
+You'll see it already contains some code for our shell with an example commands already in place.
+To implement our "say_hello", remove the example 'method_one' function and replace it with the following code:

 {% highlight python %}
 def say_hello(self, context, name):
     """